-Peter Bobbin B.Com, LL.B, M.Tax, CTA Appointed Non Executive Director on 8 February 2013
+Peter Bobbin B.Com, LL.B, M.Tax, CTA Non Executive Director

-Peter has practised as a solicitor for the last 25 years and is also a former accountant who specialises in taxation strategy planning and commercial law.
-Clients that have employed his services range from personal businesses to multi national operations.
+Peter has practised as a solicitor for more than 25 years and is also a former accountant who specialises in taxation strategy planning and commercial law.
+Clients that have employed his services range from personal businesses to multinational operations.
 Peter is a frequent guest speaker for a range of professional bodies and universities.

-Peter has for the past 18 years been the managing principal of his legal practice which today employs almost 50 staff and is a subsidiary of an ASX listed public company.
+Peter has for the past 19 years been the managing principal of his legal practice which today employs almost 50 staff and is a subsidiary of an ASX listed public company.
 Peter is a director of the subsidiary company and holds a range of other directorships, including a role for a public charity.